shahidhk/pangaea/README.md

 # Point and Shoot Kubernetes #

-Deploy a Kubernetes application against a cluster.
+These instructions will bring up a Kubernetes application on top of which we can run kubeconfig files.

-## Inputs ##
+## Instructions for local: ##

-- Kubernetes object definitions
-- Stuff for client certificate authentication
+- install vagrant
+- run 'vagrant up'
+- to ssh into the machine, run 'vagrant ssh'

-## Output ##
+## Instructions for gce: ##

-- Working application on Kubernetes cluster
+- run 'gce/bootstrap.sh'